-I started a new garden bed last fall, and I didn’t dig a thing.
-It actually would’ve been pretty challenging to dig anything, as I started the new bed in an old bathtub.
+Back in my old garden in California, it actually would’ve been pretty challenging to dig anything, as I started one of my new beds in an old bathtub.
 A bathtub in my backyard!

-I inherited this vintage, enameled-steel clawfoot tub from the previous owners after I moved into my house a few years ago.
-They had it propped up under the feijoa tree on a stack of stones, and for many summers it was our repurposed party cooler, filled to the brim with ice and stuffed with cases of beer.
+I inherited this vintage, enameled-steel clawfoot tub from the previous owners after I moved into my house.
+They had it propped up under the feijoa tree on a stack of stones, and for many summers it was our repurposed party cooler, filled with ice and stuffed with cold beverages.

 But having the tub sit empty the rest of the year seemed silly, especially since we weren’t using it as an actual tub to wash anything in the garden.